 (55) By law, digital signatures can have the same legal status as written signatures.
-Staff must not use digital signatures in place of written signatures without authorisation from the Director, Information Technology.
+Staff must not use digital signatures in place of written signatures without authorisation from the Chief Information Officer.

 (56) Attachments must be in a format that can be read by a readily available program for which the University holds a licence in order to ensure that they can be read in the future.
 This means that documentary attachments (not including spreadsheets, databases and the like) should be in ASCII, TXT, RTF, DOC or PDF format.

-(57) Official emails must only be encrypted and sent using software approved by the Director, Information Technology.
+(57) Official emails must only be encrypted and sent using software approved by the Chief Information Officer.